ExtraordinaryBen/DuinoBoX/README.md

 ## Building From Source
-DuinoBoX EEPROM Reader is coded natively in C++ and Qt5.9.
+DuinoBoX is coded in C++ and Qt5.6 (or higher.)
 Simply open the project in QtCreator and build.
 (Or use qmake.)

 ## TODO
 * Decrypt HDD Key (Maybe?
 Other tools like Chimp already handle this.)